JulHorn/image_diff_server/README.md

         1. imageBase64: The new image, which should be compared to a reference image.
         2. imageName: The name of the image.
         3. imageType: The type of the image (png, ...)
+        4. projectId: Project for which the comparison will be made.
+If not set, the default project will be used.
+The projectId can be viewed in the edit project panel.
 4. Delete an image set including all images of that set and the meta data about that set.
     1. Type: DELETE
     2. URL: http://127.0.0.1:xxxx/api/:id